singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 If you're completely new to broccoli-taco, simply continue this guide below.

 #### 1. Install broccoli-taco.
-Open up a terminal window or if you're using a microsoft OS, a command prompt and then use the following command:
+Open up a terminal window or if you're using a Microsoft OS, a command prompt and then use the following command:
 ```
 $ sudo npm install -g broccoli-taco
 ```
-This will likely take a few minutes, just enough time to eat a couple of delicious Broccoli Tacos perhaps.
+This will likely take a few minutes, just enough time to cook a couple of delicious Broccoli Tacos.

 *For convenience sake, keep the terminal window/command prompt open throughout this guide*